-Common GCC High Migration and Deployment Paths
+Common Paths to GCC High

 - Commercial Microsoft 365 → GCC